lyz678/Emotion-recogniton-pytorch/README.md

 # Emotion-recogniton-pytorch
 This project focuses on recognizing human emotions from facial expressions using deep learning techniques implemented in PyTorch.
-The model is trained on the FER-2013 dataset, a widely-used dataset in the field of facial expression recognition, achieving 81.3% accuracy.
+The model is trained on the FER-2013 dataset, a widely-used dataset in the field of facial expression recognition, achieving 81.3% accuracy.Moreover, we deploy the model on Orange Pi AI Pro using ascendcl.

 ## Demos ##
 ![Image text](https://raw.githubusercontent.com/WuJie1010/Facial-Expression-Recognition.Pytorch/master/demo/1.png)